rbontekoe/RbO.jl/README.md

-# Package for Observer Pattern experiment
+# Package for experimenting with Julia

+Version: 0.1.0

 I am experimenting with Julia.
 In the application a publisher sends messages to its subscribers.
 The message contains temperatures.
 The status is shown in the table.